Huang Wenyong: Health

 There was public concern after Huang appeared visibly haggard during MediaCorp Channel 8's 30th Drama Anniversary Show in November 2012.
 He clarified that he had been suffering from stomach flu, said to have been contracted in September 2012.
 During which, he was estimated to have lost 6–7 kilograms in weight.
 Huang would also experience intervals of severe fever.
 In November 2012, Huang was diagnosed with lymphoma and had to go for chemotherapy.
 His condition was not disclosed to the general public until his death, because Huang "wanted to go through this by himself".
 His medical condition had been kept a secret; only very few knew what actually ailed him.

 Death

-Huang died at the Singapore General Hospital at around 5 pm (GMT+8) on 20 April 2013, aged 60.
+Huang died at the Singapore General Hospital at around 5 pm Singapore Time on 20 April 2013, aged 60.
 The cause of his death was lymphoma.
 Huang was previously subject to a death hoax earlier in the month, which claimed that he had been diagnosed with terminal cancer.
 Huang's death sparked an "outpouring of grief" from both colleagues and fans alike.
-Thirty seconds of silence were observed and a special tribute segment aired before the start of the Star Awards ceremony held the evening after his death.
+Thirty seconds of silence were observed and a special tribute segment aired before the start of the 2013 Star Awards ceremony held the evening after his death.